Tales of Bronze Age Women/ Tales of Bronze Age People

 Our research and results are of interest for the general public, and we aim to publish our results on the web and social media.
 Read more about how we use interdisciplinary research to map out prehistoric lives.

-Our goal is to publish the results of our research in a number of peer-reviewed international journals, some of which will be Open Acces (links are available on the publications page).
+Our goal is to publish the results of our research in a number of peer-reviewed international journals, some of which will be Open Acces.
 We will also make our results availabe though popular publications, conferences, talks and social media.